apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.3 to 3.4

-  - Since Spark 3.4, Spark disable `hive.stats.autogather` when create `HiveClientImpl`.
+  - Since Spark 3.4, Spark disables `hive.stats.autogather` by default, which means Hive tables won't automatically update statistics that can be consumed by Hive (not Spark).
 To restore the behavior before Spark 3.4, you can set `spark.hadoop.hive.stats.autogather` to `true`.

 ## Upgrading from Spark SQL 3.2 to 3.3